arnoan/eu-dash/happenings.md

 ## Detailed Descrptions

 #### Euregio Data Science Meetup
-The Euregio Data Science Meetup is a monthly activity for Data Enthusiasts of all backgrounds to learn, support and get to know each other in a warm and welcoming atmosphere.
+The Euregio Data Science Meetup is a monthly gathering for Data Enthusiasts of all backgrounds to learn, support and get to know each other in a warm and welcoming atmosphere.
 The focus is on building connections, helping each other out and learning by doing.
 You can sign up and find more information about our upcoming meetups [here](https://www.meetup.com/euregio-data-science-meetup/).

 #### SCRUM Club Maastricht
 The purpose of the SCRUM club is to explore and learn about software/tools for scientific computing and research.
 A good example of such a tool is R, a free and open-source software environment for statistical computing and graphics.
 A lot of time is therefore devoted to teaching/learning about R, especially at the beginning.
 Later on, other topics will be covered and discussed.
 All club members are invited to suggest topics of interest.
+You can find the SCRUM Club [here](https://wviechtb.github.io/scrum-club/).

 #### IDS Workshop Series